 $ unxz rpi3_initial_stable.img.xz

-c) Burn image into sd card using Raspberry Pi Imager 1.2
+Flash the image into the SD card using Raspberry Pi Imager

 Step 2: Boot your RPi3

-a) Insert your SD card and attach the power supply.
+Insert your SD card in your Pi and then attach the power supply.

 Step 4: Download and install the CLI “pvr”

-Note: pvr is a CLI which is used to interact with your device through Pantacor hub platform.
-With pvr you can share your firmware and projects like a git tree.
-Move the pvr binary to your bin folder after download.
+Note: PVR is a command line interface (CLI) that you can use to interact with your device and Pantacor Hub.
+With PVR you can share your firmware and projects like a git tree.
+Move the PVR binary to your bin folder after download.

 To install from GitLab source:

 $ go get gitlab.com/pantacor/pvr $ go build -o ~/bin/pvr gitlab.com/pantacor/pvr

-Note: You need “GOLANG” to be installed in your system for building pvr from github source code.
+Note: You need “GOLANG” to be installed in your system for building pvr from gitlab source.